Dawn Marie: World Wrestling Federation/Entertainment (2002–2005)

 Marie at Tribute to the Troops in December 2003.

 In April 2002, Psaltis began negotiating with the World Wrestling Federation (WWF), eventually agreeing to a deal.
 She made her World Wrestling Entertainment (WWE) television debut on the May 30 episode of SmackDown! as Vince McMahon's legal assistant.
 She debuted with the name "Dawn Marie Rinaldi" although it was quickly shortened to the original "Dawn Marie".
 In her initial storyline, she briefly feuded with Stacy Keibler over McMahon's affections until McMahon turned over the General Manager position to his daughter, Stephanie McMahon, which was followed shortly by Keibler's departure for the Raw brand.

-Psaltis would begin a controversial feud with Torrie Wilson in 2002.
-On the October 17 episode of Smackdown!, Marie picked up her first victory when she teamed up with Matt Hardy to defeat Rikishi and Torrie Wilson.
+Psaltis would begin a controversial feud with Torrie Wilson in 2002 until early 2003.
+On the October 17 episode of SmackDown!, Marie picked up her first victory when she teamed up with Matt Hardy to defeat Rikishi and Torrie Wilson.
 In response, Wilson defeated Psaltis at No Mercy in October.
 In the course of the angle, Psaltis developed a relationship with Wilson's real-life father Al Wilson.
-On the edition of November 7 of Smackdown!, Psaltis became engaged to Al. In December, Psaltis would attempt to bribe Wilson by inviting her to a hotel one night; if she arrived, she would break off the engagement.
+On the edition of November 7 of SmackDown!, Psaltis became engaged to Al. In December, Psaltis would attempt to bribe Wilson by inviting her to a hotel one night; if she arrived, she would break off the engagement.
 Footage of the event would later be shown at the Armageddon pay-per-view.
-Despite this, as part of the angle, the couple remained engaged, and the two got married on the January 2, 2003, episode of Smackdown!.
+Despite this, as part of the angle, the couple remained engaged, and the two got married on the January 2, 2003, episode of SmackDown!.
 Al then, in storyline, died from a heart attack after having rigorous sex numerous times in succession on their honeymoon.
 Wilson defeated Psaltis to seemingly end their feud at the Royal Rumble in 2003 in what was billed as a Stepmother vs. Stepdaughter match.
-On Smackdown on March 13, 2003, Dawn Marie flashed the crowd, unbuttoning her outfit and opening it completely.
-Numerous YouTube videos were made of this episode.
+On the March 13 episode of SmackDown!, Dawn Marie flashed the crowd, unbuttoning her outfit and opening it completely.
 In May 2004, Psaltis renewed her feud with Wilson.
 As part of the feud, the two had a match with Wilson's career on the line when the SmackDown!
 General Manager at the time, Kurt Angle, made the stipulation for the match at Judgment Day, which Wilson won.